 These routine follow-up visits are an important part of your long-term treatment success.

 Obstructive Sleep Apnea Treatment at Amber Dental

 At Amber Dental of Wheaton, Dr. Michael Koehne is proud to offer oral appliance therapy to treat sleep apnea as a part of his whole-health approach to dentistry.
-Contact the team at Amber Dental to set up an appointment for a dental cleaning, sleep apnea consultation, or any of your dentistry needs.
+Read more about obstructive sleep apnea.
+And contact the team at Amber Dental to set up an appointment for a dental cleaning, sleep apnea consultation, or any of your dentistry needs.